Alan Sinfield: Career

 Sinfield was appointed as a lecturer in English at the University of Sussex in 1965, eventually becoming Professor of English and Cultural Studies in 1990.
 According to The Guardian, from the late 1970s, "Sussex now developed its reputation as the most exciting, theoretically informed English department in the country, pioneering wider changes in the way English is taught in universities, with Alan a key figure."

 Sinfield's Literature, Politics and Culture in Postwar Britain, first published in 1989, is a revolutionary socialist interpretation of the postwar cultural settlement and its destruction.
 He pioneered the Sexual Dissidence programme at the University of Sussex with Jonathan Dollimore and taught postgraduate students and research in the field of sexual dissidence at the University of Sussex.

 Sinfield retired from Sussex in 2004.

 In 2016, Sinfield and his work were the subject of a special issue of the journal Textual Practice, entitled On Alan Sinfield.
 Sinfield was himself the editor of the journal for a long period.

 Personal life and death

 Sinfield became the partner of Jonathan Dollimore in the 1970s, and Sinfield purchased a cottage in Shropshire in this period.
 Sinfield's partner from the mid-1990s was Vincent Quinn.
-Sinfield suffered from Parkinson's disease, and Quinn became his full-time carer after the illness began to affect Sinfield's speech.
+Sinfield suffered from Parkinson's disease, and Quinn became his full-time caregiver after the illness began to affect Sinfield's speech.

 Sinfield died on 2 December 2017.